CraftTweaker/CraftTweaker-Documentation/docs/Contribute/OnlineEditor_Create.md

 - If you are creating a grouping (e.g. `Vanilla` or `Mods`) proceed on the next line, with two spaces inlined.
 - If you are creating an actual reference to a page file, add it on the same line, after the `:` and a space.
 Make sure to wrap it in single quotes `'` to ensure that the build works as expected.
 The path is relative to the `docs` folder, so `docs/Vanilla/Commands.md` becomes `Vanilla/Commands.md`.

 For examples check the [current mkdocs.yml file on github](https://github.com/CraftTweaker/CraftTweaker-Documentation/blob/master/mkdocs.yml).
-Alternatively, edit this file and add an own example here.
+Alternatively, edit this file and add your own example here.

 ## Save/Commit the changes
-*Note: This description originates from the edit files guide but the same principles apply, feel free to substitute with an own version if needed*
+*Note: This description originates from the edit files guide but the same principles apply, feel free to substitute with your own version if needed*

 After you have created the file content you need to let GitHub know that you want to save your changes.